MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     * **User agent tag**: Use this filter to enable the heuristic to identify mobile and desktop apps.
 This filter can be set to equals or doesn't equal **Native client**.
 This filter should be tested against your mobile and desktop apps for each cloud app.

     >[!NOTE]
-    >Session policies don’t support mobile and desktop apps.
+    >Session policies don't support mobile and desktop apps.
 Mobile apps and desktop apps can also be blocked or allowed by creating an access policy.

 1. If you selected the option to **Control file download (with DLP)**: